qianlongding/edge-ai-suites/metro-ai-suite/metro-vision-ai-app-recipe/smart-parking/docs/user-guide/how-to-benchmark.md

 ## Step 3: Run the Benchmark

-The `benchmark_start.sh` script requires a payload file and stream count boundaries to run.
-The payload files are located within each specific application's directory (e.g., `loitering-detection/`).
+The `benchmark_start.sh` script requires a pipeline name and stream count boundaries to run.
+The available pipelines are defined in the `benchmark_app_payload.json` file located within each application's directory (e.g., `smart-parking/`).

-### Example: Running Stream Density Benchmark for Loitering Detection
+### Example: Running Stream Density Benchmark for Smart Parking

-This example will find the maximum number of loitering detection streams that can run on the CPU while maintaining at least 15 FPS.
+This example will find the maximum number of smart parking streams that can run on the CPU while maintaining at least 15 FPS.

-1. Execute the `benchmark_start.sh` script with the CPU payload for loitering detection.
+1. Execute the `benchmark_start.sh` script, providing the desired pipeline name (`object_tracking_cpu` in this case).
 Here, we test a range of 1 to 16 streams.

     ```bash
-    # Usage: ./benchmark_start.sh -p <payload_file> -l <lower_bound> -u <upper_bound> -t <target_fps>
+    # Usage: ./benchmark_start.sh -p <pipeline_name> -l <lower_bound> -u <upper_bound> -t <target_fps>

-    ./benchmark_start.sh -p ./loitering-detection/benchmark_cpu_payload.json -l 1 -u 16 -t 15
+    ./benchmark_start.sh -p object_tracking_cpu -l 1 -u 16 -t 15
     ```

 2. The script will output its progress as it tests different stream counts.
 The final output will show the optimal stream density found.